jennyhedley/digital-writing-2025/resources-twine.md

   background: linear-gradient(rgba(0, 0, 0, 0.8), rgba(0, 0, 0, 0.8)), url(./images/background-example.jpg) center center / cover no-repeat fixed;
 }
 ```

+The fourth of each of the rgba values determines whether you are making the item more transparent with a higher value like 0.8 or 0.9, or only slightly transparent with a value of 0.2 or 0.3.
+A value of 0.5 represents 50% transparency.

 ## Image Maps
 **Follow this [guided video instruction](https://www.loom.com/embed/8ec5d97f6c1c4683adec6439049d33f2?sid=f0d64dfd-6e97-484c-9383-fd4b16670fdc) to assist you in completing a basic image map in Twine**